-And the Jebusite, and the Amorite, and the Girgasite,...
+And take thou unto thee of all food that is eaten, and thou shalt gather it to thee; and it shall be...
 This passage belongs to the primeval history section (Genesis 1-11) which establishes universal truths about God, humanity, sin, and divine purposes before focusing on Abraham and Israel.
 These chapters answer fundamental questions about human origins, the spread of wickedness, God's judgment, and the preservation of a righteous remnant.